-- (1) Rendered perspectives of prominent interior architectural spaces.
+- Rendered perspectives of prominent interior architectural spaces.
 Renderings may be produced using traditional artistic methods.
-The original color renderings and five (5) color copies will be required (Dallas, Seattle, HQ and the Area). - (a) Medium.
+The original color renderings and five (5) color copies will be required (For HQ: DES: Dallas, Seattle, DFPC: Rockville and IHS Area). - (a) Medium.
 Renderings shall be in color suitable for photographic reproduction. - (b) Scale and materials indication.
 Human figures, familiar to the culture and place of the project location and client.
 The extent to which materials are indicated may be left to the A/E's judgment - (c) The renderings shall be an appropriate size to communicate the architect's vision to the client users.

-The interior perspective rendering shall be a minimum of 30° x 18° exclusive of mat, and have a minimum overall matted dimension of 22° x 34° with a framed dimension of 24° x 36° , mounted under anti-glare glass surrounded by a quality 1 inch minimum flat top black metal frame.
+The interior perspective rendering shall be a minimum of $30^{\circ}$ x $18^{\circ}$ exclusive of mat, and have a minimum overall matted dimension of 22" x 34" with a framed dimension of 24" x 36", mounted under anti-glare glass surrounded by a quality 1 inch minimum flat top black metal frame.